Structure and Dynamics of Brain Lobe's Functional Networks at the Onset of Anesthesia-Induced Loss of Consciousness: Introduction

-The characterization of the \emph{large scale} functional brain networks during general anesthesia has already been performed and reported \citep{padovani2016characterization1}.
-However, once different cortical areas are functionally specialized, the effects of general anesthesia on different brain regions are not the same, and this motivates the investigation of the structure assumed by functional interactions of distinct brain regions\footnote{Networks of interactions that involve cortical areas of each brain lobe, without considering interactions that involve areas of distinct brain lobes. }.
-Within this context, this study has sought to characterize the functional networks in four cortical brain lobes (frontal, parietal, temporal and occipital).
+The characterization of the large-scale functional brain networks during general anesthesia has already been performed and reported \citep{padovani2016characterization1}.
+However, once different cortical areas are functionally specialized, the effects of general anesthesia may also be diverse, motivating further investigation of the structure assumed by functional interactions over distinct specialized cortical regions.
+Within this context, this study has sought to characterize the structure and properties of functional networks in each of the cortical brain lobes (frontal, parietal, temporal, and occipital)\footnote{Networks of interactions that involve cortical areas of each brain lobe are considered without taking into account interactions that occur across areas of distinct brain lobes. }.

-\textbf{Note}: \textit{The networks presented in \citep{padovani2016characterization1} are not ``the sum'' of the networks of this manuscript, once the large scale functional brain networks \citep{padovani2016characterization1} also involve interactions established among areas of distinct brain lobes.
+\textbf{Note}: \textit{The networks presented in \citep{padovani2016characterization1} are not ``the sum'' of the networks of this manuscript, once the large-scale functional brain networks \citep{padovani2016characterization1} also involve interactions established among areas of distinct brain lobes.
 There is experimental evidence that segregated and highly functionally integrated neural processes that involve large cortical areas and transcend brain lobes anatomical divisions occur most of the time \citep{padovani2016characterization2}.}